Nymphenburg Porcelain Manufactory: Today's products

 The factory now has around 60 employees and production is carried out exclusively by hand.
 Most of the employees working in the turning, painting, kiln and gilding workshops have artistic training and learn traditional craft techniques in a three-year training course within the manufactory.
 The manufactory has almost all historical archive samples and produces entire services or missing parts based on these samples to order.
 If desired, old patterns are also modernized.
 The traditional porcelain lion with the Bavarian coat of arms is a popular gift from companies or the Bavarian state government.
 Porcelain dogs of various breeds are also popular.

 Furthermore, modern to avant-garde service or decorative objects are produced, whereby the patterns are not designed by an in-house development department, but rather well-known contemporary designers and artists are commissioned with the designs.
 In the 21st century, these have included Konstantin Grcic, Hella Jongerius, Kiki Smith, Joep van Lieshout, Olaf Nicolai and Carsten Höller.

 The classical figurines of the Commedia dell'arte with their baroque costumes were redressed as fashionistas in collaboration with fashion designers such as Christian Lacroix or Vivienne Westwood.
 Some celebrities such as Kate Moss and Damien Hirst also ordered sculptures of themselves or their works of art.
 Elton John is also a customer.

-It is planned to rent out a luxury suite on the factory premises on a daily basis, which will be furnished with decorative objects, wall lamps, centerpieces and porcelain pictures, for example for wedding couples or culture-conscious holidaymakers.
+Prince Luitpold converted the upper floors of the cavalier house, which previously housed the manufactory's administration (production takes place in buildings at the rear), into a luxury holiday home in 2025, available for daily rental, under the name Nymphenburg Palace Royal Residence.
+It is managed by Kempinski Hotels.
+The luxury suite, furnished with decorative objects, wall lamps, centerpieces and porcelain pictures, is intended to serve as accommodation for affluent and culturally minded visitors to the city or for wedding couples.